GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 Step 4: If you want to support application connections via HTTPS, [start the oxd-https-extension](./oxd-https/start/index.md);

 Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your OP for enrollment and/or login.

+## Components
+The oxd software package includes both the oxd-server and the oxd-https-extension:

+### oxd-server
+The oxd-server is designed to work as a standalone service daemon via sockets.
+By default, applications must connect to the oxd-server via `localhost`.

+### oxd-https-extension
+To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
+The extension gives you the ability to host a redundant, central oxd service for all your web applications.

 ## API